Walleye fishing report for Lake of the Woods

 The last week has been once again characterized by high winds and nasty,

 rainy weather.
-One front rolling through after another seems to be the
+One front rolling through after another seems to be

 rule rather than the exception.
-The good news is that the fish are for
+The good news is that the fish are

 the most part in their summer homes, off shore humps and island

 shorelines.
-I like to key on the round rock studded islands opposed to
+I like to key on the round rock studded islands opposed

 the granite type rock.
 In essence we are fishing tapering food shelves